slitzer/racing-lap-tracker/README.md

    `db` service used by Docker Compose.
 2. Copy `frontend/.env.production` and set `VITE_API_URL` to the publicly
    reachable URL of the backend, for example `http://localhost:5000/api`.
+3. Ensure the `database` directory is present; Docker Compose mounts it read-only to the backend so the sample lap times can be imported automatically on first startup.
+4. The `db` service includes a healthcheck so the backend waits for PostgreSQL to accept connections before starting.
-3. Run `docker compose build --no-cache frontend` followed by `docker compose up -d` from the project root.
+5. Run `docker compose build --no-cache frontend` followed by `docker compose up -d` from the project root.
 Building the images requires internet access.
 The `frontend/Dockerfile` runs `npm install -g pnpm`, which downloads packages from `registry.npmjs.org`; without a network connection this step fails with `EAI_AGAIN`.
-4. Visit `http://localhost:5173` to access the UI.
+6. Visit `http://localhost:5173` to access the UI.
 The API will be available at `http://localhost:5000`.

 When the `db` service starts for the first time it runs the SQL files from the